6 Most Common Reasons For Vision Changes After Pregnancy

 3. Gestational diabetes

-The percentage of blood sugar level may fluctuate during and after the pregnancy phase.
-Overt diabetesiXWhen women without diabetes exhibit elevated blood sugar content and meet all the criteria for diabetes in the first antenatal visit (preexisting diabetes) is more dangerous than gestational diabetesiXA temporary condition in which a woman is diagnosed with diabetes for the first time during pregnancy mellitus for eye health..
-Such changes of blood sugar level may harshly damage the small blood vessels attached to the eye retina.
-Thus, a temporary form of diabetes known as gestational diabetes occurs in this phase of gestation, and this can often hamper the eyesight, and the mother may suffer from blurry vision (3).
+Blood sugar levels may fluctuate during and after the pregnancy phase.
+Overt diabetesiWhen women without diabetes exhibit elevated blood sugar content and meet all the criteria for diabetes in the first antenatal visit (preexisting diabetes) is more dangerous than gestational diabetesiA temporary condition in which a woman is diagnosed with diabetes for the first time during pregnancy mellitus for eye health.
+Such changes in blood sugar level may damage the small blood vessels attached to the eye retina.
+A temporary form of diabetes known as gestational diabetes occurs in this phase of gestation, and this can often hamper the eyesight, and the mother may have blurry vision (3).
 According to the Centers for Disease Control and Prevention (CDC), gestational diabetes affects about two to 10% of pregnancies in the US, each year.
 Pregnancy induced diabetes may also increase the risk for dry eye syndrome.

 Dr. Adyanthaya adds, “Pregnancy can worsen diabetic retinopathy, wherein there is leakage of blood from the retinal blood vessels due to diabetes.
 This can cause significant vision loss if not treated promptly.”